everpress-co/mailster/readme.txt

 = Version 2.4.5 =

+* fixed: issue saving 'send campaign only once' option
+* changed: action hook auto responders no longer sent to all subscribers if subscriber id is set to `false` (use `null` instead)

 = Version 2.4.4 =

 * improved: you can now encode tags output with an exclamation mark `{!mytag}`.